Palm mute

-The palm mute is a playing technique for guitar and bass guitar, executed by placing the side of the picking hand below the little finger across the strings to be plucked, very close to the bridge, and then plucking the strings while the damping is in effect.
-This produces a muted sound.
-The name is a slight misnomer, as the muting is performed by the side of the hand, not the palm.
+The palm mute is a technique for guitar and bass guitar known for its muted sound.
+It is performed by placing the side of the picking hand across the guitar's strings, close to the bridge, while picking.
+The name is a misnomer as the muting is not performed using the player's palm.

-Palm muting is a standard technique used in classical guitar performance (under the name of pizzicato, as it creates a sound similar to that of a bowed string instrument when finger picked, despite a very different construction from that of a guitar) and by electric guitarists who play with a pick.
-Palm muting is so widely used as to be idiomatic in heavy metal, and particularly in thrash, speed and death metal, but it is often found in any style of music that features electric guitars with distortion in the signal's preamplification stage.
+Palm muting is a standard technique used by both classical and electric guitarists.
+It is widely used in heavy metal and rock music but it is often found in any style of music that features electric guitars with distortion.
 It is responsible for the characteristic "chugging" and "crunch" sound of distorted guitar music.
-In metal, palm muting makes chords and notes sound shorter and more defined.
 Palm muting can also be used in conjunction with a wah pedal to produce the distinctive scratching sound often heard in disco music.

-Palm-muting is also used by electric bassists in order to obtain a warm, "thumpy" tone that is sometimes similar to that of a finger-picked double bass (as noted above).
+Palm muting is also used by electric bassists in order to obtain a warm, "thumpy" tone which is sometimes similar to that of a finger-picked double bass (as noted above).
 The strings may be plucked with the thumb or with a pick, which gives a more percussive tone.